ivanmmarkovic/react-notes/hooks/03-useEffect-notes/Notes.md

 In example shown in image *01.useEffect.png*, whenever click on button increments counter, page will rerender, because state is changed.
 This will call useEffect.

-In example shown in image *02.useEffect dependencies specified.png*, there are no dependencies, so ckick on button will not cause calling of useEffect.
+In example shown in image *02.useEffect dependencies specified.png*, there are no dependencies, so click on button will not cause calling of useEffect.